 It is recommended that initially you reflect on the nine areas under the three headings and identify those which are most important to you at this time.
-(See Section 2 for more information.)

 What happens at the end of my conversation?

 The end of your MDC signifies the beginning of your learning future or it can be used as "pit stop" if you have already embarked upon the journey.
 The emphasis is on providing you with the opportunity to have a quality conversation that results in action and not on completing voluminous paperwork.